"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 The basic premise of this model:

-- Only high-quality food, easy to digest, easily absorbed, free of toxins, artificial additives, and chemicals, can be used by the body for tissue regeneration and maintenance of the body.
+- Only high-quality food that is easy to digest, easily absorbed, and free of toxins, artificial additives, and chemicals can be used by the body for tissue regeneration and maintenance.
 Therefore, it cannot be argued that caloric weight is the difference between calories consumed and caloric expenditure at rest plus calories in exertion.

 - Food unsuitable for tissue registration (industrialized and highly processed) can only be used for energy production and fat storage.